fixie-ai/ultravox/README.md

 2. You want to improve the knowledge of the model --> NO NEED TO TRAIN ULTRAVOX!

     a.
 We suggest to either use RAG on the fly (no training needed), or fine-tune the LLM backbone instead.
-If you fine-tune the LLM, you might still need to re-train Ultravox, for example, if the embedding layer has changed in any way.
+You might need to re-train Ultravox if you fine-tune the LLM.

 3. You want to use your own audio data, for example to add support for a new language.